godwokenrises/light-godwoken/docs/how-to-withdraw-from-godwoken.md

 #### Cell Dependencies

-The cell deps should contain `rollup cellDep`, `lock cellDep` and `withdraw cellDep`.Remenber to add `sudt cellDep` if you have any sudt withdrawed, then other deps required by the receiver lock.
-You can get `withdraw cellDep` and `sudt cellDep` from some static config file, `lock cellDep` depends on which lock you would use, we use `omnilock` in the example, so we added `omnilock cellDep`. `rollup cellDep` should be obtained from mem pool:
+The `cell_deps` should contain `rollup cellDep`, `lock cellDep` and `withdraw cellDep`.
+Remember to add `sudt cellDep` if you have any SUDT withdrawn, then other `cellDep`s required by the receiver lock.
+You can get `withdraw cellDep` and `sudt cellDep` from some static config file, `lock cellDep` depends on which lock you would use, we use Omni-lock in the example, so we added `Omni-lock cellDep`. `rollup cellDep` should be obtained from mem pool:

 ```ts
 async function getRollupCellDep(): Promise<CellDep> {